 The world we live in is becoming increasingly diverse.
-On a recent outing to a park, my husband commented on how excited he was to see people of all different backgrounds: white, black, Asian, Hispanic and their kids all playing together.
+On a recent outing to a park, my husband commented on how excited he was to see people of all different backgrounds: white, Black, Asian, Hispanic and their kids all playing together.
 They were a small-scale representation of the world right here in Nashville!

-If your kids are anything like mine, they are constantly asking questions about everyone they see, why some have different skin colors, some have different hair colors and why some dress differently – why, why, why?
+If your kids are anything like mine, they are constantly asking questions about everyone they see, why some have different skin colors, some have different hair colors, and why some dress differently – why, why, why?

-Teaching our children to embrace diversity is important.
+Teaching our children to embrace diversity is so important.
 Here are some diversity activities to get the conversation started.

 Around the World dinners